kamiaopi/Apple-Stock-Price-Prediction/README.md

 Models: Saved model checkpoints or files for the trained LSTM models.

-README.md: This document providing an overview of the project and instructions for replicating the analysis
+README.md: This document providing an overview of the project and instructions for replicating the analysis.

 ##Usage: